-Other receivables of RMB 43,941,000 (2016 - RMB 103,531,000) (excluding VAT receivable) are neither past due nor impaired.
+Other receivables of RMB 14,894,000 (2017 - RMB 43,941,000) (excluding VAT receivable) are neither past due nor impaired.

-Impairment on trade and other receivables is made on specific debts, if any, for which the directors of the Group are of the opinion that debts are not recoverable.
+Impairment on trade and other receivables is made on specific debts for which the directors of the Group are of the opinion that debts are not recoverable.

 Arising from the Fire Incident on 30 August 2017 that led to loss of financial records as described in Note 2(a) to the financial statements, certain adjustments were made to the financial books and records.
-These adjustments of RMB 54,469,000 (2016 - Nil) were related to account balances and transactions where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial year ended 30 June 2017.
+These adjustments of RMB Nil (2017 - RMB 54,469,000) were related to account balances and transactions where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial years ended 30 June 2018 and 30 June 2017.
 Refer Note 24(d) to the financial statements.

-Prepayments (current) 16
+16 Prepayment (current)